williamhpayne/resilientstate/fr/intelligence-for-a-resilient-future/index.rst

 Strategic Futures & Scenario Planning
 -------------------------------------

 We help you rehearse the future before it arrives.
-Our approach models how technology, public policy, and societal behaviors interact, allowing you to stress-test strategies against multiple potential futures.
+Our approach models how technology, public policy, and societal behaviours interact, allowing you to stress-test strategies against multiple potential futures.

-- Complex Interaction Modeling: We map the dependencies between state actors, public services, and market forces to identify second and third-order effects of strategic decisions.
+- Complex Interaction Modelling: We map the dependencies between state actors, public services, and market forces to identify second and third-order effects of strategic decisions.

 - Risk & Opportunity Identification: We pinpoint "weak signals" of change that others miss, allowing for early intervention or capitalization.